 The EBGL clearly states that no gaps or overlaps may exist in the balance responsibility.
-This means that the accountability of the energy injected or offtaken at an Access Point has always to be ensured.
+This means that the accountability of the exact energy injected or offtaken at an Access Point has always to be ensured.
+In other words the sum of the volumes allocated to each of the BRPs designated for an Access Point may not be larger or lower than the volume of active energy metered at the level of the Access Point.